1984 Summer Olympics: In popular culture

 The games were the subject of the 1983–84 United States commemorative coin series.

-McDonald's ran a promotion titled, "When the U.S. Wins, You Win" where customers scratched off a ticket with the name of an Olympic event on it.
+American fast food chain McDonald's ran a promotion titled "When the U.S. Wins, You Win" where customers scratched off a ticket with the name of an Olympic event on it.
 If the U.S. won a medal in that event, then they would be given a free menu item: a Big Mac for a gold medal, an order of french fries for a silver medal, and a Coca-Cola for a bronze medal.
 The promotion became more popular than expected due to the Soviet boycott which led to the U.S. winning far more Olympic medals than expected.
 This promotion was parodied in The Simpsons episode "Lisa's First Word", where Krusty Burger runs a similar offer.
 The promotion was intended to be rigged so that prizes would only be offered in events dominated by the Eastern Bloc, but the Soviet-led boycott causes Krusty to personally lose $44 million.
 He vehemently promises "to spit in every fiftieth burger," to which Homer retorts "I like those odds!"
 Chief Wiggum also exclaims that he could kiss Carl Lewis, who won four gold medals at the Games.

 On NCIS, Tim McGee has an obsession with jet packs, stemming from having attended the 1984 Olympic ceremony as a child and having Bill Suitor fly over his head in his jet pack.
 This storyline is based on the real experience of executive producer and writer Jesse Stern.

 Pop-punk band Bowling for Soup references the games in the song "I Can't Stand LA".
 During a section showing appreciation for the city, the song states, "thank you for hair metal and the '84 Olympics."

 Jilly Cooper's novel Riders has a storyline set at the show jumping event at the 1984 Summer Olympics.

 In the Seinfeld episode "The Gymnast", Jerry dates a woman who competed in the 1984 Olympics and won a silver medal for Romania.

+In American Horror Story: 1984, the characters watch it together on the TV in the girls cabin.

-In the same week that the Games began, British pop star Howard Jones released a single called Like to Get to Know You Well which eventually made number 4 on the UK Singles Chart and number 49 on the Billboard Hot 100 in the United States.
+In the same week that the Games began, British pop star Howard Jones released a single called "Like to Get to Know You Well" which eventually made number 4 on the UK Singles Chart and number 49 on the Billboard Hot 100 in the United States.
 On the sleeve, the record was "dedicated to the original spirit of the Olympic Games".